-- 3.20 The GM must ensure that the agenda for an ordinary meeting of the council states: - (a) all matters to be dealt with arising out of the proceedings of previous meetings of the council, and - (b) if the Mayor is the chairperson any matter or topic that the chairperson proposes, at the time when the agenda is prepared, to put to the meeting, and - (c) all matters, including matters that are the subject of staff reports and reports of committees, to be considered at the meeting, and - (d) any business of which due notice has been given under clause 3.10. - 3.21 Nothing in clause 3.17 limits the powers of the Mayor to put a Mayoral Minute to a meeting under clause 9.6. - 3.22 The GM must not include in the agenda for a meeting of the council any business of which due notice has been given if, in the opinion of the GM, the business is, or the implementation of the business would be, unlawful.
-The GM must report, without giving details of the item of business, any such exclusion to the next meeting of the council. - 3.23 Where the agenda includes the receipt of information or discussion of other matters that, in the opinion of the GM, is likely to take place when the meeting is closed to the public, the GM must ensure that the agenda of the meeting: - identifies the relevant item of business and indicates that it is of such a nature (without disclosing details of the information to be considered when the meeting is closed to the public), and - (b) states the grounds under section 10A(2) of the Act relevant to the item of business.
+- 3.17 The CEO must cause the agenda for a meeting of the council or a committee of the council to be prepared as soon as practicable before the meeting. - 3.18 The CEO must ensure that the agenda for an ordinary meeting of the council states: - all matters to be dealt with arising out of the proceedings of previous meetings of the council, and - (b) if the mayor is the chairperson any matter or topic that the chairperson proposes, at the time when the agenda is prepared, to put to the meeting, and - (c) all matters, including matters that are the subject of staff reports and reports of committees, to be considered at the meeting, and - (d) any business of which due notice has been given under clause 3.10. - 3.19 Nothing in clause 3.18 limits the powers of the mayor to put a mayoral minute to a meeting under clause 9.6. - 3.20 The CEO must not include in the agenda for a meeting of the council any business of which due notice has been given if, in the opinion of the CEO, the business is, or the implementation of the business would be, unlawful.
+The CEO must report, without giving details of the item of business, any such exclusion to the next meeting of the council.

+- 3.21 Where the agenda includes the receipt of information or discussion of other matters that, in the opinion of the CEO, is likely to take place when the meeting is closed to the public, the CEO must ensure that the agenda of the meeting: - identifies the relevant item of business and indicates that it is of such a nature (without disclosing details of the information to be considered when the meeting is closed to the public), and - (b) states the grounds under section 10A(2) of the Act relevant to the item of business.

-Note: Clause 3.23 reflects section 9(2A)(a) of the Act.
+Note: Clause 3.21 reflects section 9(2A)(a) of the Act.

-3.24 The GM must ensure that the details of any item of business which, in the opinion of the GM, is likely to be considered when the meeting is closed to the public, are included in a business paper provided to councillors for the meeting concerned.
+3.22 The CEO must ensure that the details of any item of business which, in the opinion of the CEO, is likely to be considered when the meeting is closed to the public, are included in a business paper provided to councillors for the meeting concerned.
 Such details must not be included in the business papers made available to the public and must not be disclosed by a councillor or by any other person to another person who is not authorised to have that information.